2023 Will Eisner Award Nominee for Best Adaptation from Another Medium.

 A graphic novel adaptation of the journalism of Nellie Bly, co-created with writer Brad Ricca.
+Cover art and lettering, jacket design, and interior art and lettering by Courtney Sieh.
 Published April 2022 by Gallery 13 of Simon and Schuster.

 “The famous reporting work of Nellie Bly gets a beautifully hand-drawn adaptation in Ten Days in a Mad-House.
 When readers meet Nellie, she’s on the hunt for a reporting job and finds her way to the editor-in-chief of The World to pitch her stories.
 The editor assigns an investigation of Blackwell’s Home for the Insane.
 Nellie goes to a women’s boarding house and puts on an act of insanity that disturbs the house matron and gets her put in the asylum.
 She learns quickly how unwilling the rest of the world is to extend kindness to someone who appears to be outside of the boundaries of polite society.
 At Blackwell’s, the doctors care very little for the patients and force them to suffer indignities.
 Sieh’s black-and-white drawings heighten the tension of Blackwell’s by casting all the doctors and nurses in imperious shadow.
 Nellie and her fellow patients’ wide, expressive eyes communicate the terror they feel within the institution.
 This graphic adaptation of reportage would appeal to fans of Joe Sacco and Sarah Glidden.”